DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 The causes of acquired primary ovarian insufficiency include:

-Congenital secondary hypogonadism is gonadotrophin deficiency due to genetic mutation, such as Kallmann syndrome.
+Congenital secondary hypogonadism is gonadotrophin deficiency due to a genetic mutation, such as in Kallmann syndrome.

 Acquired secondary hypogonadism can be due to damage to the pituitary/hypothalamus.
-Examples may include:
+Causes of acquired secondary hypogonadism can include:

 The clinical features of hypogonadism depend on the age at presentation .